Current tools on Good Governance

 Toolkit for practitioners in cross-border cooperation

-The LAP for CBC is specifically designed to improve the leadership capacity of mayors and senior officials to promote cross-border cooperation and thus to overcome common problems and foster harmonious development of neighbouring communities.
+The training materials are specifically designed to improve the leadership capacity of mayors and senior officials involved in cross-border cooperation.